What Is A Truck Driver’s Logbook And How It Can Help Your Case?

 How can a logbook help an injury case?

 In the event a crash involving a commercial truck occurs, the logbook may be able to help any potential personal injury case that arises.
-When conducting investigations into these cases, your truck accident attorney, insurance carriers, and the trucking company will use various types of evidence to determine exactly what happened.
+When conducting investigations into these cases, your truck accident attorney in Nashville, insurance carriers, and the trucking company will use various types of evidence to determine exactly what happened.

 If truck driver fatigue is the suspected cause of the crash, one of the main points of interest will be the electronic and paper logbook.
 These logs can be examined to determine whether or not the trucker was abiding by the federal hours of service requirements.